-One can hardly blame the newly hired PMI employee named Steve whose job it was to administer the OPM3 program in its final year of development for making well-meaning decisions that destroyed OPM3 later.
-He was doing the best he could.
-But Steve had no expertise in any PMI standards and held no PMI certifications.
+One can hardly blame the newly hired PMI employee named Hef Neine (a fake name) whose job it was to administer the OPM3 program in its final year of development for making well-meaning decisions that destroyed OPM3 later.
+He was doing the best he could but had no expertise in any PMI standards and held no PMI certifications.
 He had no experience in maturity models or remotely similar assessment protocols.
 He joined the OPM3 Program in its final stage of development.
 And he had no experience coordinating volunteers like those on the OPM3 program whose subject matter expertise far exceeded his own.
 These facts conspired against him.

 Snatching Failure from The Jaws of Victory

-This PMI manager immediately discounted the previous four years of research that created the OPM3 Capability Statements and did an end-run around the approved governance structure for the program.
-Without informing the OPM3 program's leadership, this person engaged someone who had no prior experience in the work of developing the Capability Statements and no understanding of OPM3's logical data model, and instructed that one person to create a list of "high level" assessment questions with zero input from the hundreds of professionals who had developed OPM3 to date.
+Hef immediately discounted the previous four years of research that had created the OPM3 Capability Statements and did an end-run around the approved governance structure for the program.
+Without informing the OPM3 program's leadership, Hef engaged someone who had no prior experience in the work of developing the Capability Statements and no understanding of OPM3's logical data model, and instructed that one person to create a short list of "high level" assessment questions that would abbreviate OPM3 with zero input from the hundreds of professionals who had developed OPM3 to date.

 He presented this set of "high level assessment" questions as a fait accompli.
 The result was catastrophic: it had nothing to do with the OPM3 Capability Statements apart from the use of similar words.
-But he prevailed in forcing these into the book, forcing the longstanding manager of the OPM3 program to resign.
+But he prevailed in forcing these into the book, leaving the director of the OPM3 program (John Schlichter) no other choice but to resign.
 Although OPM3 cannot be implemented with these "high level" questions and no organization can increase its maturity level with these questions, PMI markets those questions as the "Best Practice Self-Assessment."

 These "high level" assessment questions were the source of the schism that fragmented OPM3, separating the Capability Statements from PMI's OPM3 book, and misleading countless OPM3 users for more than a decade.
 One might say this was a case of good intentions devoid of expertise, but perhaps this was a bureaucrat who should have left this work to the experts.
 As a result of forcing the "high level" assessment questions into the OPM3 book, users were encouraged to use those "high level" questions, which were completely ineffectual in helping users to identify appropriate improvements to increase their level of maturity in OPM3.
 Likewise, having put the "high level" questions in the OPM3 book, PMI compounded the error by removing the OPM3 Capability Statements from the OPM3 book, making those Capability Statements the basis of an expensive certification scheme that PMI marketed for nearly a decade, finally terminating the certification program late in 2015, begging the question "Will PMI re-insert the Capability Statements into the OPM3 book, and will they simultaneously eradicate the high level questions (also known as the 'Best Practice Self-Assessment') once and for all?"